JonathanPetersCode/React-JS-Color/README.md

 # React-JS-Color
-React JS - Color Palltte Generator
+A basic React JS - Color palette - Using React/Babel CDN for demonstration purposes only.